Table of Contents

 Have you ever thought about how long to leave a grow light on?

-How Many Hours Should Grow Lights Be On?
+How Long to Keep Grow Lights On?

 Light Requirements for Plants

-- Roses.
+• Roses.
 In general, rose production can be increased by using continuous light.
 Shade-tolerant varieties grow well in less than 6 hours of sunlight per day.

-- Cucumbers.
+• Cucumbers.
 Cucumber plants also need 12 hours of light daily to produce healthy, tasty fruit.

-- Peppers.
+• Peppers.
 Like tomatoes, peppers need about 12-16 hours of light per day to thrive.

-- Cannabis.
+• Cannabis.
 During the growing stage, cannabis plants need 18-24 hours of light per day from indoor grow LED lights.
 During the flowering stage, cannabis plants need 12 hours of light and 12 hours of darkness per day.

-- Succulents.
+• Succulents.
 Your clip-on grow lights for indoor plants can work for 14-16 hours per day during the active growing season of your succulents, reducing them to 8-10 hours per day during the dormant season.

-- Herbs.
+• Herbs.
 For outdoor growing, most herbs need at least 6 hours of direct sunlight per day, while basil requires 8 or more hours of light.
 Growing indoors allows LED grow lights to work 12-16 hours per day.

-- Lettuce.
+• Lettuce.
 Under indoor grow light kits, seedlings need about 14-16 hours of light per day.
 As plants mature, they may require slightly less light, about 12-14 hours per day.

-- Strawberries.
-For outdoor growing, you will need about 10-12 hours of light per day.
+• Strawberrie For outdoor growing, you will need about 10-12 hours of light per day.
 For indoor growing, keep your lights working for 14-16 hours.

 Growth Cycle of Plants